GitHubUser331/YouTubeTVDesktop/README.md

 You can modify it, but you will need node.js libraries and the source code is currently not fully editable.

+You can get started by editing the main.js and nativifier.js.
+These define the url annd working of the app.
+You only need to edit the nativifier.js and commit the file changes and after verifying your changes, the application will be packaged into a .zip file or an
+.exe installer.

 # NOTE: THIS PRODUCT IS LICENSED TO OPENMADE LLC AND YOU SHOULD ACCEPT THE YOUTUBE TERMS OF SERVICE AND LICENSE TO USE IT.